Plug it in. That's the whole setup.

 No. ChirpSense processes audio locally and only stores the identification result (e.g. "Carolina wren at 7:12") plus a tiny confidence score.
 Raw audio never leaves the device and we don't have access to it.

 Bird-ID apps live on the phone you're already trying to spend less time on.
-They require you to open them, hold them up, and stay in them.
-ChirpSense runs all day on its own, in the background, on its own small screen — so you can keep doing whatever you were doing.
+You have to open them, hold them up, and stay in them.
+ChirpSense runs all day on its own, in the background, on its own small screen, so you can keep doing whatever you were doing.

 First batch ships fall 2026.
 Reserving early access on this page locks in launch-week pricing and gets you a heads-up before general availability.